gsamaras/kd_GeRaF/README.md

-kd-GeRaF project by Georgios Samaras, university of Athens, 2015.
+kd-GeRaF: project/thesis by George Samaras, university of Athens, 2015.

 -> Foler 'Doxygen' contains the html documentation.
 -> Folder 'main' contains files that can be the main() of the project.